drkibitz/validation.js/README.md

+*Update: This is very old code, and was one of the last jQuery plugins I ever wrote.
+Don't be fooled by the commit dates.*

-Initiates events for HTML5 validation on provided elements.
+### Initiates events for HTML5 validation on provided elements.

-For $(selector).validation(conf) to work correctly...
+For `$(selector).validation(conf)` to work correctly...
-When no 'form' is provided in 'conf', then all selected elements must be contained in the same form, or all selected elements must not be contained in any form.
-Otherwise all selected elements use what is provided explicitly by the value of conf.form.
+When no `form` is provided in `conf`, then all selected elements must be contained in the same form, or all selected elements must not be contained in any form.
+Otherwise all selected elements use what is provided explicitly by the value of `conf.form`.

 Invalidation is a pattern I learned a while ago.
-Basically it means, 'don't do anything, until something is wrong or has changed'.
-How it is implemented here is like this:
-The conf.className is not applied to or removed from an element, until the first time the invalid event is fired from that element, which is triggered with form.checkValidity().
+Basically it means, "don't do anything, until something is wrong or has changed".
+How it is implemented here is that the `conf.className` is not applied to or removed from an element, until the first time the invalid event is fired from that element, which is triggered when `form.checkValidity()` is invoked.

-Things this thing does beyond the normal HTML5 spec:
+### Things this thing does beyond the normal HTML5 spec:

-1. Custom events triggered by this class: validinput invalidinput validchange invalidchange
+1. Custom events triggered by this class: validinput, invalidinput, validchange, invalidchange

 2. When an element is initiated, this automatically adds listeners for invalid, input (maybe), and change.
 Everything is automated to add and remove a CSS classes on the elements individually and forms.
 This also adds a few more pieces of 'missing' functionality to the form.
 Like is dispatching an invalid event itself, but for only the first element that dispatched one.
 Access to a Boolean 'form.validation.valid' property based on all elements, and an Array of invalid elements in 'form.validation.invalid'.